Introduction goes here

 30

-Grant at pleasure to Master Pey de Laperge, king's clerk Pertica, because of his good and selfless service in the duchy, the scribanies of the assizes of the seneschal and the juge-mage of Agenais Agenn' to have and hold it with its issues, emoluments, inquiries, informations, rights and the appurtenances or what is expected to be at this office, as long as he behave well and faithfully in this office.
+Grant at pleasure to Master Pertica, de Pey de Laperge, king's clerk , because of his good and selfless service in the duchy, of the writing office of the assizes of the seneschal and the Agenn' juge-mage of Agenais to have and hold it with its issues, emoluments, inquiries, informations, rights and the appurtenances or what is expected to be at this office, as long as he behave well and faithfully in this office.
 1

 By C.